 Helping to Make the Dirt Go Away

-Dr. Bill Stewart has long been interested in what he calls “place making,” the transformation of environments into desirable places that promote a community’s health, happiness, and well-being.
-His research has focused on rural areas and public parks and has included studies of the development of a park on a former landfill in Kitchener, Ontario, and restoration of a tallgrass prairie on the site of a former army ammunition plant.
+Dr. Bill Stewart has long been interested in what he calls “place making,” the transformation of environments into desirable places that promote health, happiness, and well-being.
+His research has focused on rural areas and public parks, including studies of park development on a former landfill and prairie restoration on the site of an army ammunition plant.

-A professor in the Department of Recreation, Sport and Tourism, Dr. Stewart recently has had the opportunity to shift his focus to place making in an urban setting.
+A professor in the Department of Recreation, Sport and Tourism, Dr. Stewart recently shifted his focus to place making in an urban setting.
 Funded by a grant from the US Department of Agriculture’s Forest Service, he has been assessing the effects of a vacant land redevelopment program in Chicago.
-Along with colleagues Paul Gobster, a research landscape architect with the Forest Service’s Northern Research Station, and fellow faculty member Carena Van Riper, Dr. Stewart is identifying both the benefits and challenges of Chicago’s Large Lot Program, a neighborhood stabilization initiative that is part of the city’s Green Healthy Neighborhoods Plan.
+Along with colleagues Paul Gobster, a research landscape architect with the Forest Service’s Northern Research Station, and RST colleague Dr. Carena Van Riper, Dr. Stewart is identifying both the benefits and challenges of Chicago’s Large Lot Program, a neighborhood stabilization initiative that is part of the city’s Green Healthy Neighborhoods Plan.

 The Large Lot Program

-Like other large cities, Chicago has thousands of vacant lots, in fact more than 20,000.
-Left vacant, these lots become magnets for trash and crime, making neighborhoods feel less safe for residents who report feeling disconnected from the neighborhood and each other.
+Chicago has more than 20,000 vacant lots.
+They can become magnets for trash and crime, making neighborhood residents feel less safe and more disconnected from each other.

 Under the terms of the program, residents who own property in the neighborhood may apply to purchase up to two vacant lots on the same block for $1 per lot.
 If the lot is not adjacent to their primary property, they must put a fence around it.
-They must keep the property groomed, pay property taxes on it during their years of ownership, and retain ownership for at least five years.
-The program allows owners to “use the lot as you would your own yard.”
-They may build on it, use it for private or community gardening or socializing, turn it into a playground for neighborhood children, and so on.
+They must keep the property groomed, pay taxes on it during their years of ownership, and retain ownership for at least five years.
+They may build on the lots, use them for private or community gardening or socializing, convert them into neighborhood playgrounds, and so on.

 The initial offering of the vacant lots in 2014 focused on the Englewood, Woodlawn, and East Garfield Park neighborhoods on Chicago’s south and west sides.
-In the fall of 2015, Dr. Stewart and his colleagues began their data collection aimed toward both environmental and social assessments of the program in these neighborhoods.
+In the fall of 2015, Dr. Stewart and his colleagues began collecting data on environmental and social impacts of the program in these neighborhoods.

 “The stereotype is that these neighborhoods are populated by desperate people who, for whatever reason, couldn’t move to more desirable neighborhoods or the suburbs,” Dr. Stewart said.
 “The reality is that residents in these neighborhoods remained behind because they care deeply about their neighborhoods and want to make them better.
 Most have options to move, yet have chosen not to.”